vault_ssh¶

 List of usernames the client can request under this role.
 By default, any usernames are allowed (

 *).
-Thedefault_userwill always be allowed.- exclude_cidr_list
+Thedefault_useris always allowed.- exclude_cidr_list

 List of CIDR blocks not accepted by the role.